oylsister/SM-GunMenu/README.md

   {
     "entity"    "weapon_glock" // Entity
     "price"     "200" // Price
+	"multiprice"	"1.0" // Put this greater than 1.0 will make second purchase cost more. (cost: Original_Price * MultiPrice) Set this below than 1.0, it will not work at all.
     "slot"		"1"  // Weapon Slot [0 = Primary, 1 = Secondary, 2 = Melee, 3 = Grenade, 4 = Kevlar]
     "command"	"sm_glock"  // Command for Purchase this specific weapon "restrict"	"0"     // Restrict This gun or not